 Did you know that Williamsburg is home to the most haunted house in America- the Peyton Randolph House- or that the city was home to the first psychiatric hospital in America?
 Or that it was the site of one of the most notorious witch trials in America's history?

 Visit the historic colonial town of Williamsburg and step into the pages of a real-life American history book.
-The city's setting is a living history museum showcasing our nation's beginnings come to life, a meticulously preserved provincial town with colonial architecture and period-authentic reenactors walking, talking, and living out the Colonial Era in vivid detail and taking you on an interactive and immersive adventure back in time.
+The city's setting as a living history museum showcases our nation's beginnings come to life through a meticulously preserved provincial town.
+Perfectly restored colonial architecture, horse and buggy carriages, and period-authentic reenactors walking, talking, and living out the Colonial Era in vivid detail transport you straight into an interactive and immersive adventure back in time.

-A fascinating and immersive town, Williamsburg is filled with authentic stories and enduring legends of the people and events that gave us a new nation.
+A fascinating and immersive town, Williamsburg is filled with authentic stories and enduring legends of the people and events that inspired the dream of a new nation.